official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-570. Sir David Manning told the Inquiry that President Bush and Mr Blair had dined together [on the evening of Friday 5 April] and that there was a more formal meeting on the Saturday morning.220 Sir David stressed that the discussions at Crawford had been about “many other things as well as Iraq” particularly the Middle East Peace Process.
+570. Sir David Manning told the Inquiry that President Bush and Mr Blair had dined together [on the evening of Friday 5 April] and that there was a more formal meeting on the Saturday morning.[^220] Sir David stressed that the discussions at Crawford had been about “many other things as well as Iraq” particularly the Middle East Peace Process.

 571. A three-page record of the discussions on Iraq was circulated on a secret and strictly personal basis by Sir David Manning in a letter to Mr McDonald which was sent

-217 Minute Manning to Prime Minister, 4 April 2002, ‘Crawford Checklist’.
+[^217]: Minute Manning to Prime Minister, 4 April 2002, ‘Crawford Checklist’.
-218 Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
+[^218]: Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
-219 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^219]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-220 Public hearing, 30 November 2009, pages 14-15.
+[^220]: Public hearing, 30 November 2009, pages 14-15.

 491

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordonly to Mr Watkins (for Mr Hoon), Admiral Boyce, Sir Michael Jay, Sir Richard Dearlove, Sir Christopher Meyer and Mr Powell.221
+only to Mr Watkins (for Mr Hoon), Admiral Boyce, Sir Michael Jay, Sir Richard Dearlove, Sir Christopher Meyer and Mr Powell.[^221]

 572. Much of the discussion took place privately between the two leaders.
 Sir David Manning recorded that the meeting on Saturday morning was informed: